kollia/selfTables/README.md

 ```

+### structuring Website

-Maybe this will be a little confusing when the user sees all seven tables first.
+Maybe this will be a little confusing when the user sees all seven tables first.<br />
+The idea of ​​the project is to have a container for each web page that can display one or more tables.<br />
+The database (STDbMariaDb) that you configured first is also a container.

 Although you can use needTable() instead of getTable().<br />
 like this:<br />
 ```php